 I have been going to "the Show", as everyone calls it, since 1989 and yes, it is golf's Groundhog Day but I wouldn't miss it for the world.
 It's an opportunity to meet old friends, make new ones and see the latest and greatest equipment from the big manufacturers and from those one-man bands that just might strike gold with their latest product.
-This piece appeared last year, but I have added a few new thoughts here to round out the Top 10 Do and Don'ts for the PGA Merchandise Show.
-I'll be based on
+Here are my Top 10 Do and Don'ts for the PGA Merchandise Show.

 1. Don't try and sell on other people's booths.
 They have spent thousands on the space and months preparing for the show.
 You would be amazed how many people try and do this - it is just not cool.
 There are plenty of other spaces and occasions to sell your wares.

 2. Don't make meetings just for the sake of it.
 Everyone is busy and aren't impressed that you have appointments every 15 minutes!
 Take your time and everyone will benefit.

 3. Drink plenty of water.
 The free Pepsi isn't going to help your hydration!
 There are water fountains and it may well be the only free thing in the Orange County Convention Center (OCCC)!

 4. Wear comfortable shoes...this is no time to break in your FootJoy teaching shoes.